Jasper Stone Properties, Meaning, Facts and Photos

 - Owyhee (type of picture jasper)

 - Willow Creek

-The jasper at the top of the page comes from Cave Creek, Arizona.
+The jasper in the picture at the top of this article comes from Cave Creek, Arizona.
 Photo courtesy of Stan Celestian.

-The jasper in our second photo is on display in London's Natural History Museum.
+The red jasper veined with quartz in our second picture is on display in London's Natural History Museum.
 Photo by Stone Mania.
-Both photos are clickable and redirect to the original non-compressed image.
+Both photos are clickable and redirect to the original images.